How to Get Your Credit Score for Free

 This website specializes in providing consumers with a free credit score, updated monthly.
 Credit Karma is one of the more valuable options on this list.
 Most free credit score options are based on a credit file from just one of the three major reporting bureaus.
-Credit Karma offers scores based on both your TransUnion and your Equifax reports.
+Credit Karma shows you your VantageScore 3.0 based on both your TransUnion and your Equifax reports.
 Credit Karma also offers one of the best credit score apps, that will provide you with credit tools that you can use on the fly.

 The free dashboard will tell you if your scores have changed recently.
 It will also cover the factors that influence your credit score, including your payment history, credit card utilization, and more.

 Unlike many of the free credit scores named here, Credit Karma’s will give you access to your credit report details, including current credit card balances, derogatory information, and more.